BCDevOps/developer-experience/docs/kcMigration/kc-admin.md

   - result: done!

+[x] create scripts for the IDP migration

 [ ] test multi-domain setup in two instances:
   - this might not be needed

 [ ] test KC instance migration on platform:

+[ ] create scripts for instance migration

 [ ] setup traffic monitoring on the old KC instance: